 - By Journal: Not all journals publications are created equal.
 Consider adding a weighting to the journals to identify if the SOSV is driven only by volume or if the publications are in highly impactful sources.
 At Acceleration Point we incorporate the SCIMago journal rank into our tools.

-- By Geography: With this data you can look to see where science is being disseminated by product guiding regional investments.
+- By Geography: With this data, you can look to see where science is being disseminated by product guiding regional investments.

 - By Thought-Leader: With the right data, you can drill all the way down to the SOSV for individual KOLs.
-This individual view gives you insight about where you need to protect, build, or recover your share of scientific voice.
+This individual view gives you insight into where you need to protect, build, or recover your share of scientific voice.

 The above SOSV example and these four identifiers will enable you to leverage SOSV to drive strategic decision-making.
 But with any new metric, there will be questions.
 And we’re here to answer them.
 Reach out to us today, and we’ll discuss how to leverage your Share of Scientific Voice to guide your organization’s resource allocation.
 Simply click here.